LambertWolf/AI-CPS/README.md

 This repository contains our course project for predicting public transport delays (in minutes) for a given stop and timestamp.
 We build two models: a baseline **OLS regression** and an improved **ANN (neural network)** with feature engineering.

- We have the model with data collected ourselves via the VBB API.
+ We have trained the model with data we collected ourselves via the VBB API.
 However, it is also conceivable to collect (presumably less accurate) data via the [gtfs standard](https://gtfs.org/).

 ## What it does
 - Predicts `delay_minutes` for each (`stop_id`, `timestamp`)